 Selling Art, Not Selling Out

-Search results: "stephen king" (page 1 of 2)
+Search: “stephen king” (Page 1 of 2)

 “Get busy living or get busy dying.” – Stephen King Quote Art

+“Get busy living or get busy dying.” – Stephen King Print available on Storenvy.
 We live most of our lives in fear.
 We are afraid to be alone.
 We are afraid of trying new things.
 Most of all, we are afraid of failure.
-This single fear prevents many of us from doing the things we want to do.
+This single fear prevents many of us from doing the things we want […]

 “The scariest moment is always just before you start.” – Stephen King Quote Art

+“The scariest moment is always just before you start.” – Stephen King Print available on Society6.
 Our revolutionary ancestors lived in a time where they always had to be on high alert.
 I’m not talking about Medieval or even Ancient times.
 I’m talking about our cave dwelling ancestors.
+Humans have lived on Earth for a […]

 Cracking Creativity Episode 20: Stephen Pirie on Traveling the World, Building Travel Adventures, and Giving Back to the Youths of Fiji